StevenWeir038/Artisan-Yarns/README.md

 To customise the user experience, could they save their details for future visits or see their own order history?

-How could the store administer their inventory and update their product list and prices?
+How could the store administer their inventory and maintain their product list and prices?

 A *thought shower* with the above questions in mind can help identify desired store features and separate them into epics.